PuntitOwO/poodle/docs/other/architecture.md

 #### Class File Loading

 The `class.poodle` file is a zip file that contains all the resources and files needed to play a class.
 The file is read by the [`ZIPReader` class](https://docs.godotengine.org/en/stable/classes/class_zipreader.html) that exposes functions that can extract individual files inside the zip archive.
-The `ZIPReader` is used to extract the `index.clsindex` file first and it is sent to the [resource loader step](#class-index-resource-loading).
+The `ZIPReader` is used to extract the `index.json` file first and it is sent to the [resource loader step](#class-index-resource-loading).
 The `ZipReader` instance is stored as it is used in a further step.

 #### Class Index Resource Loading

-The `index.clsindex` file is a JSON file that contains the data, metadata and structure of the class.
-It is loaded by the `ClassIndexResourceLoader` class that reads the file and creates a `ClassIndex` Resource object that contains all the data of the file in a structured way.
+The `index.json` file is a JSON file that contains the data, metadata and structure of the class.
+It is loaded by the `ZIPReader` class and parsed by the `JSON` class to create a `ClassIndex` Resource object that contains all the data of the file in a structured way.
 This step relies in the ``CustomClassDB`` singleton to instantiate custom classes and resources.
 See PENDING REFERENCE for more information on custom classes and resources.

 #### Class Scene Instantiation